 The next time I knew this was a problem that occurred during a visit to my family doctor.
 I had gone in for a regular check-up, and she mentioned that the next month was February, and she needed to get her dog’s teeth cleaned.
 While I was excited to learn that she was diligent in getting these procedures done annually, it struck me that we can clean a dog’s teeth all year round, not just in February.

-To overcome the first problem in practice, we began offering the 10% discount if the owner scheduled the procedure within 30 days of the recommendation.
-Soon, everyone was getting the 10% discount no matter when they scheduled the treatment.
-Change is hard, but the decision was made to no longer offer the discount and guess what…. the sky didn’t fall in, we didn’t lack clients, and very few even asked about the discount.
+To overcome the first problem in practice, we began offering a 10% discount if the owner scheduled the procedure within 30 days of the recommendation.
+Soon, everyone was getting a 10% discount no matter when they scheduled the treatment.
+Change is hard, but the decision was made to no longer offer the discount, and guess what…. the sky didn’t fall in, we didn’t lack clients, and very few even asked about the discount.
 I concluded that we had hurt not only dentistry but our entire industry by offering discounts.
 Have you ever heard of a human dentist offering a 10% discount in February?

 When a procedure is discounted, we are subliminally telling the owner that we feel the cost is too high.
 We don’t value the procedure’s importance or that it is not medically necessary.
 Do we discount cystotomies, TTA’s, or fracture repairs?
 Regular, thorough professional dental cleanings under anesthesia, can add 2-3 years to our patient’s life!

 I recently was told that the reason a clinic discounted dentistry was to fill up the schedule in a usually slow time.
-I challenged them to discontinue the discounts and improve the client’s education of the value of good oral health to the pets.
+I challenged them to discontinue the discounts and improve the client’s education on the value of good oral health to the pets.
 Pet parents need to hear this message repeatedly during the visit to ensure that they understand the value, meaning that everyone from the receptionist to the veterinarian needs to believe and discuss the need for oral care all year round.